a.k.a my test machines.

 On July 2015 I was given this phone as a triple birthday/graduation/college enrollment present.
 It’s a not very expensive phone with pretty, solid design, good speakers, and Android 4.4 Kit Kat installed.
 It has lots of pre-installed Asus apps that can’t be disabled, and being an entry-level phone, it has some performance and battery problems.

-Conclusion: Don’t buy an entry-level smartphone (and stick to stock Android).
+Conclusion: 1) Don’t buy an entry-level smartphone (and stick to stock Android), 2) Always do some research before spending your money.

 Samsung Galaxy Mini GT-S5570